Together We Make the Community Better

 City of Schertz Code Officers make sure city codes and ordinances are met so Schertz continues to be a livable city.
 We do this by educating, collaborating and partnering with neighborhoods, local businesses, non-profits, and other City of Schertz Departments.

-The Marshal’s Office Environmental Health Division maintains the balance between code compliance and code enforcement by implementing programs to ensure a minimum standard is met.
+Environmental Health maintains the balance between code compliance and code enforcement by implementing programs to ensure a minimum standard is met.

 Code Officers identify dangerous and substandard conditions in each of the districts they are assigned.